whatalegend27/Just-Fishing/Assets/src/gabe/README.md

-#Fish AI
+# Fish AI
-i am responsible for creating the fish AI in our game.
-This will include features such as determining when/where the fish can spawn,
+I will be programming the fish AI for our game.
+This will include features such as when/where the fish can spawn,
-how the fish will move in the water, and how the fish will fight against the player when thry get hooked.
+how the fish will move in the water, and how the fish will fight against the player when they are hooked.